 “[Tsai and Prokhorov] have both shown the support we need from a basketball operations department,” Marks said in one of interviews after the signings of Durant and Irving.
 “The ultimate goal for everybody is to win the whole thing.”

 Tsai is likely to be a far more public presence than Prokhorov whose visits to Barclays Center became few and far between in the last several years.
 Tsai, with a residence in La Jolla outside San Diego and his three children in U.S. schools, has attended Nets home and away games as minority owner, sometimes with his family.

-Born in Taiwan, Tsai is also a citizen of Canada.
+Born in Taiwan, Tsai is a citizen of Canada, having lived there as a child.
 In addition to La Jolla, Tsai also spends time in Hong Kong.
-He was educated almost exclusively in the U.S., and specifically the New York area He spent five years at Lawrenceville School outside Trenton, then earned his undergraduate and law degrees at Yale in New Haven, at the other end of the metropolitan area.
-He also met and married his wife, Clara Wu, a philanthropic investor, in New York before joining Jack Ma, a Chinese businessman, in founding Alibaba, the giant and wildly successful Chinese e-commerce company.
+He was educated almost exclusively in the U.S., and specifically the New York area.
+He spent five years at Lawrenceville School outside Trenton, then earned his undergraduate and law degrees at Yale in New Haven, at the other end of the metropolitan area.
+He also met and married his wife, Clara Wu, a philanthropic investor, in New York before joining Jack Ma, a Chinese teacher-turned-businessman, in founding Alibaba, the giant and wildly successful Chinese e-commerce company.

 Tsai will also be generally more visible in the media.
 Prokhorov hasn’t spoken publicly to the New York media in more than three years, (although he took questions from NetsDaily fans just after the big signings.)

 Tsai, meanwhile, spoke to the city’s sports media back in May about both his investment in the Liberty and the Nets.
 On non-basketball matters, has become somewhat of a fixture on newspaper business pages and business cable, often criticizing President Trump’s China trade policies.